 5 points to consider before setting up a limited company

-1. Freelancer/contractor vs employee
+1. Contractor/small business owner vs employee

 As a freelancer/contractor, you’re in charge of your own destiny.
 No longer held back by the rules and restrictions of being a 9-5 employee, you can make your own luck.